 with that being said...

 This isn't about me.
 This is about all of us learning and building something together.
 I see myself as a student and curator, listening to what is happening in the world and providing a platform for all kinds of people to share their voices.
 Join the conversation by chiming in on Instagram or responding to my weekly art emails.
-I'd love to meet you in person or on Skype over a cup of tea.
-Send me an email to start the conversation.
+I'd love to hear from you.